There’s a saying that one’s smile is their best feature.

 Some people are too conscious to express their delight and would much rather find out how to get rid of teeth stains instead.

-The ideal is to have pearly whites, even though colored pearls are considered rare and special.
-They’re just believed to look better, thus the nickname, making white teeth one of those beauty trends that never really go away.
+Everyone wants to have pearly whites because they just look better.
+Thus the nickname, making white teeth one of those beauty trends that never really go away.

-If you’re stressing about your yellowish ivories, fret not.
+If you’re stressing about your yellowish teeth, fret not.
 Read on and you might just learn everything you need to know to decide whether you should bleach your teeth or not.